Professor of Law, Singapore Management University and Dongfang Scholar Chair Professor, Shanghai Institute of Foreign Trade

 Hinrich Foundation Advisory Board member

-Widely published on issues relating to China and the WTO, Professor Henry Gao’s international trade law expertise is sought by governments and multilateral organizations.
+Widely published on issues relating to China and the WTO, Henry Gao’s international trade law expertise is sought by governments and multilateral organizations.

 With law degrees from three continents, he started his career as the first Chinese lawyer at the WTO Secretariat.
 Before moving to Singapore in late 2007, he taught law at the University of Hong Kong, where he was also deputy director of the East Asian International Economic Law and Policy Program.
 He has taught at the International Economic Law and Policy Program in Barcelona and the Academy of International Trade Law in Macau, and was the academic coordinator of the first Asia-Pacific regional trade policy course officially sponsored by the WTO.